Better Understand the Recording Process in 8 Steps

 1. Plan your recording session

 Before going into the recording session, make sure you have a clear idea of what you expect to accomplish.
-This should include the songs you will record, how you want to record them, and how many takes you to need.
+This should include the songs (instrumentals) you will record, how you want to record them (style - use reference links), and how many takes you think you would need.

 Having a plan in place will help you stay organized and make sure you get the most out of your session.